 Some people feed pickled Bokashi material to their vermicomposting worms, apparently with no problems.
-Given how acidic the Bokashi process (and product!) are, and how sensitive worms can be to acidic environments, it may seem surprising that the worms do not react to fermented feedstock, but apparently it’s not a problem.
+Given how acidic the Bokashi process (and product!) are and how sensitive worms can be to acidic environments, it may seem surprising that the worms do not react to fermented feedstock, but apparently, it’s not a problem.

 While it might seem pointless to use the Bokashi method if you’re just going to throw the stuff on the compost heap anyway, this objection misses an important point: while the material that goes into a Bokashi bin would take months to compost in an outdoor pile, the pre-compost breaks down completely in about a month.

 The acidic nature of Bokashi means that one should keep an eye on the pH of the pile, especially if one is adding Bokashi frequently.

-Brew Your Own
+How to Brew Your Own Bokashi Tea

 The traditional process requires burying boxes of rice and monitoring fermenting liquids with a thermometer.
 The recommended host — wheat mill run — is not something that everyone keeps at the back of the pantry.

-Just about everyone has old newspapers, however, and these are the host recommended by the blog.
+Just about everyone has old newspapers, however, and these are the host recommended by most experts.
 Indeed, that version is much simpler all around, requiring no special tools whatsoever and working only with liquids until the newspapers are introduced.